LakshmiMoksha/RecipeApp/README.md

 # FlavorFiesta — A Full-Stack Recipe Web Application

 FlavorFiesta is an interactive, full-stack recipe discovery and food ordering platform developed using Flask, React, and SQLite.
-It enables users to explore recipes based on mood and dietary preferences, view ingredients with calorie details, follow step-by-step cooking instructions, watch tutorial videos, and order dishes online via food delivery platforms.
+It enables users to explore recipes based on your interest, view ingredients, follow step-by-step cooking instructions and order dishes online via food delivery platforms.

 ---